 # Zapier

 > Mailrith's Zapier package maps the public API into OAuth authentication, instant REST Hook triggers, Kit-style subscriber actions, raw authenticated API requests, and subscriber search.
-This page explains the code shape, local validation, and publish process.
+This page explains the code structure, local validation, and publishing process.

 - Human page: https://mailrith.com/developers/zapier